masotime/dust-react/README.md

+# dust-react

+_Note_: This component has been updated to use Babel instead of react-tools.
+Testing has also been added.

 Dust helper to render React components.
 Currently tailored to Kraken, although _theoretically_ it should work everywhere.

 The helper is a function that takes 2 arguments, `dust` and an `options` object.
 Valid options are: